+We have carefully identified our pupils who require additional help in some areas of learning.
 All pupils who have received targeted support have made good progress in their supported areas.
 Learners with Additional Support Needs are very well supported by classroom teachers, our Primary Pupil Support Teacher and Pupil Support Assistants.
-Pupil Equity Funding has allowed us to staff and resource a daily Nurture Group which has had positive outcomes for all those who participated.